 I like city life and I like gardening.
 Managing both isn’t difficult, but it may require new ways to think about planning, planting, care, and harvesting.
-For the last decade I have successfully grown many different crops in my tiny yard: just 9/100th of an acre: herbs, vegetables, and fruits.
+For the last decade I have successfully grown many different crops in my tiny yard.
+In just 9/100th of an acre I've got herbs, vegetables, and fruits.

 Here are some tips for creating a productive garden no matter how little space you have:

-- Use all four seasons.
 Many plants thrive in cool weather (leeks do fine in snow), so forget about just planting a summertime garden.
 Use every bit of available space in as many months as possible.
 The trick is to pull up all the spent plant material once a harvest is done.
 Then condition the soil by adding nutrients, and plant another crop.
 Example: a rotation might include lettuces in spring, then okra in summer, and giant red mustard greens in fall and winter.
-Cardoon is cold hardy, as are rhubarb and asparagus – all of them big plants in the garden.
-All have their seasonal beauty, so grow these semi-permanent plants as ornamentals that also produce food
+Cardoons are cold hardy, as are rhubarb and asparagus – all of them big plants in the garden.
+All have their seasonal beauty, so grow these semi-permanent plants as ornamentals that also produce food.

-- Grow the onion family.
 It’s easy to hide onions, leeks, garlic, and shallots in your flower beds.
-And I find that vegetables grown near onions don’t suffer from insect pests.
+And I find that vegetables grown near onions don’t suffer from insect pests as severely.

-- Groom, groom, groom.
 A small garden is easy to maintain, and if you do ten minutes of deadheading, thinning, and weeding every day – every day – the results will be healthy plants and big yields of tender, tasty produce.
-You see everything as it ripens.-
+You'll see everything as it ripens.

-Growing fruits, vegetables, and herbs in a traditional urban garden setting marries beauty and practicality.
+Growing fruits, vegetables, and herbs in an urban garden setting marries beauty and practicality.

 Written by Sow True Seed Garden Ambassador for WNC, Nan Chase